Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 Still, travel feels different now.
 Less about ticking destinations off a list, more about savoring moments with people I love.
 It’s a shift from quantity to quality.
 And I think that’s the theme across my whole life this year.

-(Imagine, this is the lightest part of my life right now. )
+(How wonderful it is, that this is the lightest part of my life right now. )

 Personal Growth